 While no one candidate will embody all the qualifications enumerated below, the ideal candidate will possess many of the following professional and personal abilities, attributes, and experiences:

 - Seek input from and value the uniqueness of people from different groups and identities.
 Work effectively with individuals of diverse cultures, interpersonal styles, abilities, motivations, or backgrounds.
 Challenge practices or policies that may be exclusionary.
 Demonstrate a proven commitment to race equity.

-- Demonstrate expansive knowledge of tools, methods, and resources in the area of reproductive health access or social narrative, advocacy or policy development in the context of the movement systems and politics.
+- Demonstrate expansive knowledge of tools, methods, and resources in the area of reproductive health access, advocacy or policy development in the context of the movement systems and politics.

 - Ask good questions and probe all sources for answers; see underlying or hidden patterns; look beyond the obvious and not stop at the first answers.
 Use rigorous logic and methods to learn, analyze and understand why problems occur; generate and implement creative, cost effective and realistic solutions.

 - Look for new or alternative ideas from a wide range of sources.
 Consider future consequences and trends while considering future possibilities.

 - Communicate effectively both in writing and verbally.
 Listen carefully and seek mutual understanding in daily interactions.